BjjMeche/JavaScript_Racer/README.md

 ## MVC JS
 #### code reflection:
--Most Challenging way to implement JS_Racer
+-Most Challenging way to implement JS_Racer. <br />
--Difficult at first to conceptualize what belongs to the View, Model, and Controller.
+-Difficult at first to conceptualize what belongs to the View, Model, and Controller. <br />
--Substantially more LOCs.
+-Substantially more LOCs. <br />

 Lets talk about MVC.